Roads in Portugal: 1945 National Road Plan

 The Main Roads could be, by law, upgraded to 4 lanes with central separation, if necessary.
 In fact this happened before PRN 1945, with the N7 motorway (now the A5) between Lisbon and the National Stadium completed in 1944, and in 1961 with the first 25 km of N1 motorway (now A1) between Lisbon and Vila Franca de Xira.
 The first urban highways were built in the 1960s.
 Nevertheless, most motorways built before 1985 had no number at all.

-The road classes were distinguished using colour codes: red for first class, blue for second class, green for thirrd class, yellow for municipal roads, and brown for municipal paths.
+The road classes were distinguished using colour codes: red for first class, blue for second class, green for third class, yellow for municipal roads, and brown for municipal paths.
 These colours were applied as the basis of the location markers and occasionally in the background of the road numbers.
 The numbering distribution for main roads was according to the importance of its route in the network, and for N101 and over were numbered in a north-to-south fashion.

 The length of the roads had no relation with its class (except for branch roads, which were usually short), with existing 3rd-class roads longer than 100 km, and main roads with as short as 8 km, like the N7 highway, now part of A5.
 The longest road of the 1945 Plan was N2, connecting Chaves to Faro, extending for 738 km.

 According to PRN 1945, there were 18 Main Roads, designated N1 through N18.